 Weighting (%)

 Following evaluation, the client may negotiate terms with preferred bidders before formally awarding the contract.
 Contract execution includes signing agreements, confirming insurance, performance bonds, and project milestones.
+Often this is managed under a JCT contract to clearly define roles and responsibilities.
 Clear communication ensures both parties understand responsibilities and legal obligations.

 Tendering can fail due to late submissions, non-compliance with ITT requirements, unrealistic pricing, or regulatory breaches.
 Failed tenders lead to project delays, increased costs, and reputational risks.
 Public sector projects often enforce strict evaluation rules, so missing minor details can result in disqualification.